MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting: Experiments

 We implemented our models using PyTorch Forecasting \citep{pytorchforecasting}, with input data consisting of lagged time series values and covariates.
-We conducted extensive experiments on diverse real-world time series datasets obtained from GluonTS \citep{alexandrov2020gluonts}.
+We conducted extensive experiments on diverse real-world time series datasets obtained from GluonTS \citep{alexandrov2020gluonts} (see Appendix \S \ref{apx:data}).
 The prediction horizon ($Q$) and the number of rolling evaluations were taken from the configuration within GluonTS, where we follow the default setting by equating the context range to the prediction range, i.e., $P = Q$.
 Each dataset was sequentially split into training, validation, and testing sets.
-Each time series was individually normalized using a scaler fitted to its own training data.
+Each time series was individually normalized using a scaler fitted to its own training data \citep{salinas2020deepar,kim2021reversible}.
 Predictions were then rescaled to their original values for computing evaluation metrics.
-For comprehensive details on the experimental setup, we refer readers to the Supplementary Materials (SM).
+For comprehensive details on the experimental setup, we refer readers to Appendix \S \ref{apx:exp}.